-Solvency II reporting IFRS reporting Deferred income is not recognised for the Deferred income relates to front-end fees received purposes of Solvency II reporting. at the inception of a contract that are deferred and amortised over the anticipated period for which the services will be provided, over the expected term of the contract.
+Solvency II reporting IFRS reporting Deferred income is not recognised for the Deferred income relates to front-end fees received purposes of Solvency II reporting. at the inception of an investment contract that are deferred and amortised over the anticipated period for which the services will be provided, over the expected term of the contract.
+Deferred income is not explicitly recognised in respect of insurance contracts as defined under IFRS 17.